mphowardlab/mphowardlab.github.io/index.md

 {% capture text %}

-We are a team of individuals working together toward our common research goals.
+We are a team of individuals working together to achieve our research goals.
 We value the unique experiences and perspectives that everyone brings to their work.
-As a team, we strive to train technically outstanding chemical engineers and to build a more inclusive workforce in computational molecular science.
+As a team, we strive to become technically outstanding chemical engineers and to help build a more inclusive workforce in computational molecular science.

 {%
   include button.html